top of page

 • Added details, if travel is proposed

-• Acknowledgement of the agreements that recipients will be expected to sign
+• Acknowledgment of the agreements that recipients will be expected to sign

 Application and Selection Process:

-• A review committee consisting of Caltech Y Board Members, students, faculty and/or staff will review proposals, identify and interview finalists, select the recipients, and determine award amounts based on need, and funding available.
+A selection committee consisting of Caltech Y Board Members, students, faculty, and/or staff will review proposals, identify and interview finalists, select the recipients, and determine award amounts based on need, and funding available.
+Partial funding may also be offered.

 • Awardee(s) cannot hold multiple travel awards (e.g. Bishop, San Pietro, ACT, etc).

-• SURF students are not permitted to have other commitments during SURF, including evenings or weekends.
-However, activities before or after the SURF period are eligible.
+• SURF students are not permitted to have other commitments during SURF, including evenings or weekends, however, activities before or after the SURF period are eligible.
+The proposed project can also be an extension of the SURF, but it must be distinct and not overlap in time with the SURF.

 What Awardees Receive

-• Awardees may request up to $5,000 individually or $6,000 in pairs for funding to cover expenses for their proposed experience, including registration and program fees, travel, lodging, food and incidentals.
+Awardees may request up to $5,000 individually or $6,000 in pairs for funding to cover expenses for their proposed experience, including transportation (flights, trains, shuttles, taxis, tolls, travel insurance, visas, required vaccinations, etc.); lodgings (hotels, hotels, rental properties, etc.); relevant excursions (museums, monuments, venues relevant to the proposal); and program costs (registration and program fees for classes, tours, mentor organizations, etc.).
 The selection committee will determine award amounts (may be full or partial funding) based on need and funding available.
 Awards may have tax and financial aid implications.
 Students are advised to consult with a tax advisor and/or the financial aid office with any questions.

 What is required of Recipients